m2rtv/P5-boilerplate-for-Raycast/README.md

 Check [Raycast Github page](https://github.com/raycast/script-commands#install-script-commands-from-this-repository) on how to set it up.

-Let me know if you have any tips and tricks to share.
+And let me know if you have any tips and tricks to share ✌️